A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Approach to Random Effects Model

-In this section we present the results of a wage model for U.S. workers using the data in Cornwell and Rupert (1988).
-The data covers 595 individuals over a period of 7 years, from 1976 to 1982.
-This sample size allows us to demonstrate our method with sub-samples of 100 and 250 individuals.
+As a demonstration of the \textsc{dp-rem} with real data, in this section we present the results regarding a model for wages of U.S. workers.
+The data are from \hyperlink{Cornwell and Rupert, 1988}{Cornwell and Rupert (1988)} with 595 individuals over a period of 7 years, from 1976 to 1982.
+In fact, it allows us to demonstrate the correlated \textsc{rem} in \eqref{CREM}, as outlined below.
+The model is given by